Hala-INTJ/UFOs/README.md

 | ```Object.entries(filters).forEach(([key, val]) => { filteredData = filteredData.filter(row => row[key] === val);})``` | ``` Object.entries(filters).forEach(([key, val]) => { filteredData = filteredData.filter(row => row[key].startsWith(val));})```| Filter matches on the first part of the text rather than the entire text |
 | ```Object.entries(filters).forEach(([key, val]) => { filteredData = filteredData.filter(row => row[key] === val);})``` | ``` Object.entries(filters).forEach(([key, val]) => { filteredData = filteredData.filter(row => row[key].includes(val));})``` | Filter matches anywhere found in the text |
 #### Replace Text Filters With Selections
-For some fields such as state and shape, it would be better to present the user with a drop down list of values to select from.
+For some fields such as state and shape, it would be better to present the user with a drop-down list of values to select from.
 These values could be discovered from the data.
-Here's an exmaple for the shape filter field:
+Here's an example for the shape filter field:

 ![](https://github.com/Hala-INTJ/UFOs/blob/main/static/images/dropdown_allshapes.png) ![](https://github.com/Hala-INTJ/UFOs/blob/main/static/images/dropdown_oval.png)